Pissaladière (French Onion Tart)

 It is the shortest path to feeling like a kitchen superhero, saving you brain juice and money along the way.

-And today, I am offering you the vegetarian batch cooking plan for fall I’ve created and test-driven with great success: 1 hour of prep work for easy 6 meals on subsequent days.
+And today, I am offering you the vegetarian batch cooking plan for summer I’ve created and test-driven with great success: 1 hour of prep work for easy 6 meals on subsequent days.

 Below you will find:

-– Your instructions for the prep work — allow for 1 hour to 1 1/4 hours of prep time,
+– Your instructions for the prep work — allow for about 1 hour of active time, and 1 1/2 hour in total,

 – Suggestions of variations to adapt the plan to various dietary constraints.